sagemath/sage-archive-2023-02-01/src/doc/en/developer/producing_spkgs.rst

              exit 1
          fi

+   - If your package will be merged as a standard Sage spkg, then add license information for it to the file ``SAGE_ROOT/COPYING.txt``.

    - *Caveat*: Do not just copy to e.g. ``SAGE_ROOT/local/lib/gap*/``
      since that will copy your package to the lib directory of the old version of GAP if GAP is upgraded.